plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

     G {C} {suc x} (S ∋x) = ⊢` ∋x
 ```

+We require just one last lemma before we get to the proof of preservation.
+The following lemma establishes that field access preserves types.
 ```
 field-pres : ∀{n}{As : Vec Type n}{A}{Ms : Vec Term n}{i : Fin n}
          → ∅ ⊢* Ms ⦂ As